-To bid on or buy NFT assets, you’ll need to buy some Etherium.
+To bid on or buy NFT assets, you’ll need to buy some Ethereum.
 It’s really simple to do, just go to Coinbase, and open an account.
-You can buy Etherium (ETH) within just a few minutes.
-Buy as much Etherium as you’re comfortable spending on your NFT, keeping in mind that you may have to pay small fees to complete your transaction on the NFT marketplace.
+You can buy Ethereum (ETH) within just a few minutes.
+Buy as much Ethereum as you’re comfortable spending on your NFT, keeping in mind that you may have to pay small fees to complete your transaction on the NFT marketplace.

 Saturday Night Live wrapped it up better than we ever could.
 Enjoy!

 Where can I buy NFT art?
 Where can I invest in NFTs?

 If you’d like to buy NFT art, there are several marketplaces that specialize in non-fungible tokens.
 They are listed below:

 Rarible – This is one of the leading platforms for NFTs.
 It’s got a great selection of work, and shows you rankings so you can see who the leading sellers are, which could be an indication of future value.

 SuperRare – A leading marketplace for NFTs, that’s got a strict application process for artists so you know you’re getting top quality works.